Weather-OS/WineGDK/README.md

 # NOTES FOR PEOPLE TRYING TO RUN MINECRAFT'S GDK BUILD

-Online services have not been added yet.
-This is because `XUser` and `XNetworking` haven't been implemented in `xgameruntime.dll` yet.
+Microsoft Services have not been added yet.
+This is because `XUser` hasn't been implemented in `xgameruntime.dll` yet.

+As of [3414250](https://github.com/Weather-OS/WineGDK/commit/341425050f4f9b968b807dbd61942dabca8f6af1), Online functionality has been implemented.
+To get it working, resort to [GDK-Proton](https://github.com/Weather-OS/GDK-Proton)

 ### NOTES ABOUT THIS PROJECT